3.4 Communication & Documentation

 | Purpose | Trigger nursing action | Legal record and continuity of care |

 For an urgent change, report first, then document.
-Documentation does not replace telling the nurse.
-Examples that require an immediate verbal report: a fall, chest pain, new shortness of breath, sudden confusion, or output far below normal.
+Documentation does not replace telling the nurse — by the time someone reads a chart entry, the moment to act may have passed.
+Findings that require an immediate verbal report include a fall, chest pain, new shortness of breath, sudden confusion, a seizure, choking, or output far below normal.

-When you give a change-of-shift hand-off or report to the nurse, keep it structured so nothing critical is lost.
-A useful order is the situation, the relevant background, what you observed, and what you recommend or are asking the nurse to check.
+When you give a change-of-shift hand-off or report a change to the nurse, keep it structured so nothing critical is lost.
+Healthcare uses SBAR:

-Example: "Room 14, Mr. Diaz.
-He has a history of falls.
-At 0900 he was newly confused and unsteady, which is different from his baseline.
-I placed the call light in reach and want the nurse to assess him."
+Example: "Room 14, Mr. Diaz (Situation).
+He has a history of falls (Background).
+At 0900 he was newly confused and unsteady, which is different from his baseline (observation).
+I placed the call light in reach and I'd like the nurse to assess him (Request)."
+As a CNA you supply observations, not a clinical "assessment" — but the SBAR order keeps your report short and complete.

 Documentation Quality